Vyakoo/fishing-minecraft-bot-mineflayer/README.md

 To launch this bot, you just need to
 1. download the code and my project.
-2. Register in the npm install console, after which you will have unused packages installed.
+2. Wrote in the npm install console, after which you will have unused packages installed.
 3. enter the necessary data in the line. const bot = mindflayer.createBot({
 host: '127.0.0.1', //localhost or 127.0.0.1 or your server